Verdict: Most Soda is vegan.

 There are 5 main things to look out for in soda ingredient labels:

 - Ester gum – It’s a stabilizer made from glycerol (a sweetener).
 Glycerol can be made in a lab, but most companies use glycerol derived from animals.
 If you see ester gum or anything related to glycerol on the ingredients label, it’s probably not vegan (unless explicitly specified).
 It’s most commonly used in orange sodas, like Sunkist Orange soda.
-This is also the reason that some gum bases are not vegan.

 - Cochineal – A red food dye obtained from bugs.
 I know some vegans have different opinions on whether insects are vegan or not, but most would say they’re not.